-*CCO-F only covers dental health care.
+*CCO-F only covers dental health care, unless you have CCO-F plus Open Card for physical and behavioral health.

 **Open card is also called fee-for-service.

 Learn more about organizing your care in the “Care Coordination” section or see what type of benefits are covered in the “Your Benefits” section.